 It’s a yin yang thing – instead of a bunch of superstars falling flat on their face because they’re going too fast, the rockstars help make the pace sustainable.
 And instead of a bunch of rockstars getting stuck in old ways, superstars help everyone to embrace the necessary changes.

-Now, a blended team isn’t always easy to lead and manage.
 That’s because you’ve got people who want different things and respond to different leadership and management styles and incentives.
 You’ll need to grow as a leader to help your team do their best work.

 So, what kind of stars do you have in your team?
 What kind of star are you?
 And how can you help each kind of star to shine brighter?